Here are some frequently asked questions about Metropolis Disposal roll-off services and dumpster rentals

 How many tons can I put in my rental bin?

 The base price for a 40 yard bin includes four or five tons depending on the city (please call us to verify).
 The 25 yard bin includes four tons.
-If the weight exceeds these amounts, you will be charged an extra fee per ton up to 10 tons.
+If the weight exceeds these amounts, you will be charged an extra fee per ton.

 Bins must weigh less than 10 tons and cannot be loaded higher than the top of the box.
 Overweight bins will not be hauled.